ceva24/ceva24.dev/posts/ssh-keys.md

 ![A set of keys](/posts/ssh-keys/keys.jpg)

-### Step 1 – Generate a public and private SSH key
+### Step 1 – Generate a Public and Private SSH Key

 On the server that will connect to the remote machine, run the command: